xela-the-proto/NightMode/README.md

 #### How many times will this updated
 i usually update whenever im bored and wanan do some coding experiments

+## Dependencies
+This plugin uses the dependencies of [Audioplayer](https://github.com/Edren-Baton-Team/AudioPlayer/tree/master)

 ## Authors